haritianaadriano/secret-wars-cli/README.md

 Secret Wars is a comand line interface to allow you managing and view your password and secret such as your facebook password or other.

+## Features
+1. Store your password and secret
+2. Insert your password and secret
+3. Export your password and secret into a txt file

 ## Requirements

 - You need to have this following dependencies: